 When I got home, I didn’t take off the boots.
 I rested my feet on an upholstered, inanimate footstool and kicked back with a book, a softcover about one sex maniac or other.

-Thaddeus Rutkowski is the author of the books Violent Outbursts, Haywire, Tetched and Roughhouse.
-Haywire won the Members’ Choice Award, given by the Asian American Writers Workshop in New York.
-Tetched is now a short film.
+Thaddeus Rutkowski is the author of the books Guess and Check, Violent Outbursts, Haywire, Tetched, and Roughhouse.
+Haywire won the Members’ Choice Award, given by the Asian American Writers Workshop.
 He teaches at Medgar Evers College and the Writer’s Voice of the West Side YMCA in New York.
-He received a fiction fellowship from the New York Foundation for the Arts.
+He received a fiction writing fellowship from the New York Foundation for the Arts.